m7amd3mar/Little-lemon-capstone/README.md

 ▷ The API app comes with a total of 4 endpoints, plus you'll find Djoser endpoints ready to use as well.

+-Check out all the menu items or craft a unique addition
 ```
 http://127.0.0.1:8000/api/menu/items
 ```